Cookies

 Herefordshire also has a lower than average proportion of the workforce possessing higher-level qualifications and average wages are lower than the national and regional average.
 Rates of self-employment are higher than regionally and nationally.

-Gross Domestic Product (GDP) per head of population - a measure of relative economic prosperity, is significantly lower than nationally and regionally and Gross Value Added (GVA) per hours worked, which is used to measure labour productivity, is amongst the lowest in Great Britain.
+Gross Domestic Product (GDP) per head of population - a measure of relative economic prosperity, is significantly lower than nationally and regionally and Gross Value Added (GVA) per hours worked, which is used to measure labour productivity, is amongst the lowest of comparable areas of Great Britain.

-During the COVID-19 pandemic, Herefordshire's economy shrank to its smallest size since 2013.
+During the COVID-19 pandemic, Herefordshire's economy shrank to its smallest size since 2013 and has yet to fully recover.